SMAC-Group/course_intro_statistics/chapters/chapter1.md

 <exercise id="5" title="Exercises on the Diet dataset">

-Previously, we saw that Diet B was effective in reducing the weights of the participants.
-Is it also the case for Diet A?
+Previously, we saw that diet B is effective in reducing the weights of the participants.
+Is it also the case for diet A?

 ### 1. How to get the data?

-Complete the code below to get the data for Diet A:
+Complete the code below to get the data for diet A:

 <codeblock id="chap1_diet_1">